awasson/civiTAX/README.md

 civiTAX
 =======

+Note: This extension is currently in development and is not ready for production.

 A civiCRM tax field extension

 The civiTAX extension is the evolution of a modification (hack) that we made to a copy of civiCRM to add a tax field and reporting for purchasing of memberships and events.